Howard Leaman Jul 19/19

-Canola traded on both sides of unchanged on Wednesday, ending mixed.
+Canola traded on both sides of unchanged again on Thursday, ending

-soft tone in the Canadian dollar against the U.S. dollar provided
+Friday from a quarter cent drop in the Canadian dollar against the U.S.

 to sign up for DTN Snapshot.